VilnaCRM-Org/website-infrastructure/.github/github_token_rotation.md

 2. **Communication Protocols**: Notify relevant security personnel and stakeholders.
 3. **Recovery Procedures**: Verify the new token’s functionality and perform additional testing to confirm stability.

+### Strengthening Security Configurations

+**Consider the following security enhancements to further protect token rotation and usage**:

+   1. **Enable AWS CloudTrail Logging for Secrets Manager Operations**:
+        AWS CloudTrail allows you to log all actions associated with managing secrets in AWS Secrets Manager.
+This logging helps identify suspicious activities and anomalies in the usage of secrets like GitHub tokens.
+        To enable CloudTrail, create or configure an existing trail in AWS and select the region where your Secrets Manager is located.

+   2. **Implement Token Usage Monitoring with AWS CloudWatch Metrics**:
+        Use AWS CloudWatch to set up metrics that track the usage of tokens in your GitHub Actions workflows.
+This can help detect unauthorized access attempts or unusual activity.
+        Configure CloudWatch to trigger alerts based on token-related events, such as usage frequency or successful and unsuccessful access attempts to Secrets Manager, allowing timely response to potential security threats.

+   3. **Add Rate Limiting Guidelines for Token Usage**:
+        To prevent API overload and unauthorized access, set rate limits for token usage, specifying the maximum number of requests within a given time frame.
+        Consider implementing these limits at the GitHub App level to ensure the tokens’ security and sustainable use within your workflows.

 ---

 ## Operational Considerations